-Please use the following table to provide anticipated key indicators with the projected totals for each beneficiary category, access type and speed category for your infrastructure service or project.
-Except as indicated, information should be reported cumulatively from award inception through the end of the bi-annual period for Bi-Annual Indicators.
+Please use the following table to provide anticipated key indicators with the projected totals for each beneficiary category, access type and speed category for your infrastructure service or p from award inception through the end of the bi-annual period for Bi-Annual Indicators.
 Please write the number "0" if your project does not include this indicator.